ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 ![Image](/assets/Moving-To-Denmark/nemidlogin.jpeg){: style="float: right; padding-left: 1em;"}

 NemID is a single login for many Danish sites, such as banks, doctors, libraries, and any government websites.
-It is intended to be a safe sign for any website/business that wishes to make use of it. **You will usually need a NemID before you can setup a Danish bank account.**
+It is intended to be a safe sign-in for any website/business that wishes to make use of it. **You will usually need a NemID before you can setup a Danish bank account.**

 [:link: NemID general info][NemID general info], [:link: Request a NemID][NemID get started]